Pratham123456Barot/Netflix-Home-Page-Clone/README.md

 ## Features in Development

-I might add the other pages on the Netflix website if I ever come back to refactor ^-^
+I might add the other pages on the Netflix website if I ever come back to refactor

-## Contribution

-Contributions are highly welcome.
-Feel free to fork, clone, make pull requests, report issues etc.

-## Acknowledgments

-- Many thanks to [@bradtraversy](https://github.com/bradtraversy) for his awesome courses - _i will not fail you sensei_
-- Thanks to [@torvalds](https://github.com/torvalds) For Making the world a better place
-- And To anyone reading this... _You're awesome!_

-That being said
-_<p align="center">To the Front... to the Back...
-End to End... cut no slack.
-Making ends meet. lol</p>_